wp-plugins/sp-client-document-manager/readme.txt

 * Fixed email content not saving
 * Fixed a conflict with jetpack that was running the shortcode twice making double files.
-* Removed admin/uploader.php no longer needed with the new file viewer/uploader == Upgrade Notice ==
+* Removed admin/uploader.php no longer needed with the new file viewer/uploader

+= 1.4.9
+* Fixed issue with slashes, this will fix newer files.
+Older files will have to be edited.
+There was a random code to addslashes in there (something wordpress db class does as well) so it was adding slashes twice.
+== Upgrade Notice ==

 = 1.0.5 =